mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 ## How we write things

 One of our ongoing initiatives is to ensure our documentation is written in natural, clear language.
 We also focus on empathy and ensuring that we set our readers up for success.
-This section of the style guide is about content we reuse across our documentation, how we write UI text, and naming conventions for CTAs among other things.
+This section of the style guide is about content we reuse across our documentation.

+For details about how we write UI text, naming conventions for CTAs, and writing with empathy, take a look at the [User Interface Text Guidelines](operations/research-and-development/product/development-process/user-interface-text-guidelines.md).

 ### Tabbed content